KushGabani/Data-Structure-Implementation/README.md

 <br>

  #### StackWithArray.java -> This file contains the followuing content :-
-      Class StackWithArray : This class encapsulates the implementation of stack ADT using arrays
+      Class StackWithArray : This class encapsulates the implementation of stack ADT using ArrayList and therefore size is not needed to be determined.

-      function StackWithArray : This is a constructor that is used to intialise a stack object. args : (int[]) dataset of integers to add into the stack

-     function StackWithArray : This is an overloaded constructor that is used to initilialise a default stack object args : (int) the size of the stack.
+     function StackWithArray : This is an overloaded constructor that is used to initilialise a default stack object

-     function push() : This function is used to add an element into the stack. args : (int) The element to be added. return : void
+     function push() : This function is used to add an element into the stack. args : (type) The element to be added. return : void

      function pop() : This function is used to remove an element into the stack. args : null
-                      return : (int) the elemenet popped from the stack.
+                      return : (type) the elemenet popped from the stack.
 1 if the stack is empty.

      function peek() : This function is used to retrieve the value of top most element of the stack without removing it. args : void
-                       return : (int) -1 if the stack is empty.
+                       return : (type) null, if the stack is empty.

 <br>
 <hr>
 <br>

 #### Queue.java -> This file contains the following contents :-
-      Class Queue : This Class encapsulates the implemenetation of a Queue Data Structure using arrays.
+      Class Queue : This Class encapsulates the implemenetation of a Queue Data Structure using ArrayList.

       Core variables of Class Queue :
-               queue - (int[]) An array to implement queue. front - (int) A pointer index to the front of the queue. rear - (int) A pointer index to the rear of the queue. size = (int) The maximum size of the queue.
+               queue - (type<>) An array to implement queue. front - (int) A pointer index to the front of the queue. rear - (int) A pointer index to the rear of the queue.

-      function Queue() : A contructor to initialise the queue object. args : (int) max size of the queue.

-      function Queue() : An overloaded constructor to intialise the queue object. args : (int[]) the dataset to add into the queue.
+      function Queue() : An constructor to intialise the queue object.

-      function enqueue() : A function to add an element into the queue using FIFO. args : (int) the data to be inserted. returns : void
+      function enqueue() : A function to add an element into the queue using FIFO. args : (type) the data to be inserted. returns : void

       function dequeue() : A function to remove an element following FIFO. args : void
-                           returns : (int) the removed value from the queue
+                           returns : (type) the removed value from the queue

+      function peek() : A function to see the next element to be removed from the queue. args : void
+                         returns : (type) the element at the front of the queue that will be removed next.
 <br>
 <hr>
 <br>